-- TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - 2.
-RPWs that flow directly or indirectly into TNWs. - Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+TNWs: linear feet width (ft), Or, acres.

+Wetlands adjacent to TNWs: acres.

+2. RPWs that flow directly or indirectly into TNWs.

+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The waters on this property are part of a 313 acre impoundment of a perrenial waterway, with an approximately 13.7 square mile drainage area, that receives approximately 47 inches of water equivalent precipitation annually.

+Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
 Provide rationale indicating that tributary flows seasonally: